Why Sagiss Doesn't Offer "All You Can Eat" Contracts: Putting Service First

 The MSP is focused on the day-to-day IT operations, including service desk, installing software patches, and data backup and disaster recovery.

-A traditional MSSP (managed security service provider) focuses on security and security only.
 Common services include security operations center (SOC), managed detection and response (MDR), and security information and event management (SIEM).

 The traditional MSP is not interested in the risk associated with security services, which may be outsourced to an MSSP.
 Security seeps into every aspect of technology, so it's not as if an MSP can draw a line in the sand and refuse to touch anything security-related.
 But an MSP's focus remains on IT, not on security.